hyperledger-archives/grid-docs/docs/0.4/grid_on_splinter.md

-Once the Grid on Splinter environment is running, you can create a circuit to connect two nodes, then demonstrate Grid functionality with existing smart contracts, such as Pike organizations and Grid products.
+Once the Grid on Splinter environment is running, you can create a circuit to connect two nodes, then demonstrate Grid functionality with existing smart contracts, such as Pike organizations, Grid products and Grid Purchase Order.
 You can also upload new smart contracts to the circuit.

-### Create a Circuit
+### Creating a Circuit

 [Creating Splinter
 Circuits]({% link docs/0.4/creating_splinter_circuits.md %})